ec-jrc/lisflood-lisvap/3_2_LISVAP_settingsfile/index.md

 In LISVAP, all file and parameter specifications are defined in a XML settings file.
 The purpose of the settings file is to link variables and parameters in the model to in- and output files (maps, time series) and numerical values.
 In addition, the settings file can be used to specify several *options*.

-Since the XML structure is identical to the one used for LISFLOOD settings files, please have a look at Chapter 5 of the LISFLOOD User Manual (van der Knijff & de Roo, 2008) for a detailed description of the format.
+It's convenient to download the [XML template](https://raw.githubusercontent.com/ec-jrc/lisflood-lisvap/master/settings_tpl.xml) that is shipped with source code and start from there instead of writing the settings file completely from scratch.

-Instead of writing the settings file completely from scratch, we suggest to use the example settings file that is provided with LISVAP as a starting point.
 In order to use the example, you should make sure the following requirements are met:

 - All input maps are named according to default file names
 - All base maps are in one directory or in its subfolders